momentohq/public-dev-docs/docs/develop/api-reference/dictionary-collections.md

 </details>

 ### DictionaryGetField
-Get one field from a dictionary item in the cache.
+Get one field from a dictionary in the cache.

 | Name            | Type         | Description                                   |
 | --------------- | ------------ | --------------------------------------------- |